raspberrypilearning/retraining-model/en/step_3.md

 --- /task ---

 --- task ---
 Now that you've set your batch and buffer sizes, you need to break your training, validation, and testing data up into batches.
-This code will create the shuffle buffers and choose the batches from them.
+This code creates the shuffle buffers and chooses the batches from them.
 Add it below the two variables you just created.

 ```python
 training_batches = training_data.shuffle(SHUFFLE_BUFFER_SIZE).batch(BATCH_SIZE)